Suspension (body modification): Method

-The suspendee's body is studied to decide the proper placement, number, and size of metal hooks which are pierced into the skin to lift the person off the ground.
-Depending on the position in which the body is to be suspended, multiple hooks are sometimes located around the shoulders, upper arm, back, and the knees.
-Finding the proper hook placement and number involves basic geometry and an acute understanding of human anatomy and physiology, as well as the durability of the individual's skin.
 If the number of hooks are too few, the suspended individual's skin will be unable to withstand the body's weight and will rip.
-The amount of weight that each hook supports must be distributed evenly throughout the entire body.

-A block and tackle intended for rock climbing and rope that attaches to the hooks is used to slowly and carefully lift an individual a foot or two off the ground — where they may remain relatively motionless for a predetermined period of time.
-Some also choose to have more dynamic suspensions, where they swing or are pushed around the area.

-Equipment

-Rigging

-There are two main types of rigging: dynamic and static.
-Dynamic rigging primarily uses ropes, or something similar, and one long piece is used to connect the suspender to the apparatus.
-In static rigging, each hook is attached to the apparatus separately.

-The apparatus is usually rigged to a tree, ceiling, scaffolding, etc. using pulleys, a winch or a backhoe.

 Types of suspensions

-Topless men and women pulling a car using ropes attached to flesh hooks inserted in their backs.
+Men and women pulling a car using ropes attached to flesh hooks inserted in their backs.
 The participants are not suspended from top in this case.
-Scene from Doo Dah Parade, Ohio, USA, 2011.
+Scene from Doo Dah Parade, California, USA, 2011.

 Chest

 A chest suspension, sometimes incorrectly referred to as an "O-Kee-Pa", is a suspension in which the hook(s) are placed in the chest.
 Typically two hooks are used for this type of suspension.
 This was initially named after the Okipa ceremony of the Mandan people, and popularized under that name by Fakir Musafar.
 The modern, secular suspension performance, however, is not an accurate replication of the Okipa ceremony.
 In respect to the Mandan people, the "O-Kee-Pa" name is no longer used to reference this position.